-Helena Addison, MSN, RN, is a first-year PhD Student at the University of Pennsylvania School of Nursing.
+Helena Addison, MSN, RN, is a second-year PhD Student at the University of Pennsylvania School of Nursing.
 Her overarching area of research interest is the pervasive impact of violence on mental health.
 She is particularly interested in studying substance use and mental health outcomes, such as Post Traumatic Stress Disorder (PTSD) and depression, amongst Black men who have experienced interpersonal violence in Philadelphia and other urban communities.
-Ms. Addison is committed to promoting health equity and social justice by improving the mental health outcomes of individuals who have experienced violence.
+Ms. Addison is committed to be a researcher, advocate, and clinical practitioner that promotes health equity and social justice to improve the mental health outcomes of individuals who have experienced violence.

 Ms. Addison has been engaged in advocacy for issues related to violence, mental health, and substance use through organizations such as the National Black Nurses Association.
 She also works to provide nurses with education and resources about Trauma-Informed Care and practical tips for implementation in inpatient healthcare settings.